aao62520/IS218-Final/PERSONA.md

 - Enjoys experimenting with flavors and creating her own blends.
 - Prefers organic and sustainably sourced ingredients.

 ## How BlendBrew Tea Co.
-Meets Emily's Needs
+Meets Emily's Needs as a Sage Brand

-- **Personalization**: The ability to create custom tea blends aligns with Emily's creative and inquisitive nature.
+- **Personalization**: As a brand that values knowledge and expertise, BlendBrew offers Emily the ability to create custom tea blends, aligning with her creative and inquisitive nature.
-- **Quality and Sustainability**: The focus on organic, globally sourced ingredients resonates with her environmental values.
+- **Quality and Sustainability**: Embodying the wisdom of the Sage, BlendBrew focuses on organic, globally sourced ingredients, resonating with her environmental values.
-- **Online and Physical Experience**: The hybrid model of an online store and physical shop offers her the convenience and the hands-on experience she enjoys.
+- **Online and Physical Experience**: The Sage-like wisdom of BlendBrew is accessible both online and in physical stores, offering Emily convenience and the hands-on experience she values.
-- **Brand Values**: BlendBrew's commitment to sustainability and community support aligns with her lifestyle choices.
+- **Brand Values**: BlendBrew's commitment to sustainability and imparting knowledge aligns with Emily's lifestyle choices and her quest for understanding and quality.

-## Engagement Strategies
+## Engagement Strategies Aligned with Sage Archetype

-- **Social Media**: Engage with Emily through visually appealing Instagram posts and Pinterest boards showcasing creative tea blends and sustainability initiatives.
+- **Social Media**: Engage Emily with insightful Instagram posts and Pinterest boards that not only showcase creative tea blends but also educate on sustainability initiatives, reflecting the Sage's quest for knowledge.
-- **Workshops and Events**: Invite her to in-store workshops and tea-tasting events to deepen her connection with the brand and its community.
+- **Workshops and Events**: Invite her to in-store workshops and tea-tasting events that are not just social gatherings but also learning experiences, deepening her connection with the brand's wisdom and community.
-- **Personalized Communication**: Send personalized emails with recommendations based on her previous purchases and preferences.
+- **Personalized Communication**: Send her personalized emails that not only offer recommendations but also share knowledge and insights about tea, catering to her desire for continuous learning and exploration.